osumo/osumo-project/docs/30-TUTORIAL.md

 specific to the action dispatched.
 Here, we create an `addAnalysisPage` action that adds the given page, and returns a promise on dispatch that resolves to a copy of the internal page object that is created.
-The promise chain is extended with another that waits for 10 seconds, giving the user a chance to see the ui elements created for the page, and then proceeds to pass the created page along to the `removeAnalysisPage` action creator, who creates the action that removes the page when dispatched.
+The promise chain is extended with another that waits for 10 seconds, giving the user a chance to see the UI elements created for the page, and then proceeds to pass the created page along to the `removeAnalysisPage` action creator, who creates the action that removes the page when dispatched.